 Weimar Institute diplomas, certificates, and transcripts (official or unofficial) may not be released until the student's account is paid in full.
+Transcripts are available for electronic delivery to those institutions which accept the electronic form.
+Students wishing to obtain an electronic copy of their transcript will only be eligible to receive an unofficial e-transcript.
 Contact the Records Office for charges on diplomas and certificate duplicates.